ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 <pre><code>discover.dataset_repo.get_n_datasets_for_field(field, value, regexp, n=Discover.DEFAULT_PAGE_SIZE, cursor=None, sort_by=Discover.DEFAULT_SORT_ORDER)</code></pre>
 Optionally a regular expression (`regexp`) can be provided instead of a `value`.

-For example, The following query lists all datasets in the repository, where ‘publication name’ fields has the pubmed id ‘28756234’
+For example, The following query lists all datasets in the repository, where ‘publication name’ fields has pubmed id ‘28756234’

 <pre><code>discover.dataset_repo.get_n_datasets_for_field_as_df('publication_name', '28756234', regexp=False)[0]</code></pre>